mturk/svcbatch/README.md

 If additional argument contains `@` characters, each `@` character will be converted to `%` character at runtime.
 In case you need to pass `@` character use `@@`.

-Command line options are defined at service install time, so make sure to get familiar with `sc.exe` utility.

 If there is no batch file argument, SvcBatch will try to use `ServiceName.bat` as batch file.
 If `ServiceName` contain any of the